UBC Department of English

 Teaching and Research Interests

 - A Silvan Tomkins Handbook (University of Minnessota Press, under contract).
-I am writing, with Elizabeth Wilson (Women's, Gender, and Sexuality Studies, Emory University), an introductory text to the work of Silvan Tomkins.
+An introductory text to the work of the Amrican psychologist and affect theorist Silvan Tomkins, co-authored with Elizabeth Wilson (Women's, Gender, and Sexuality Studies, Emory University).
 Our goal is to develop a portable and accessible teaching and research resource.

 - "Loose Coordinations: Theater and Thinking in Gertrude Stein."
 Science in Context 25.3 (September 2012).

 - "Phantoms Limn: Silvan Tomkins and Affective Prosthetics."
 Theory and Psychology.
 17.4 (August 2007): 515-528.

 - "Some Affective Bases for Guilt."
 English Studies in Canada 32.1(June 2007).